jhoooooo/chatbox/README.md

     <div class="username-box" style="background: {color}">
     <div class="message-box" style="border-color: {color}">

-`{color}` does not work on the css file/code.
+`{color}` does not work on the css file/code afaik.
 Must be put inline on to the html file/code as shown.
 It will overwrite the css if used.

 ### Smoothscrolling